 So, what do you guys think?
 Did I succeed?
 Have I just become a woman who knows how to blow out her hair?
 I think so.

-UPDATE!!
 We just put up a video of the process, so go check it out if the photos aren’t doing it for you.

-Happy Saturday, folks. xx
+Happy Saturday and happy new year, folks. xx

-***photography by Veronica Crawford for EHD
+Photos by Veronica Crawford for EHD